huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Tyrannosaurus Rex
 - [ ] Velociraptor

-#### What Disney V show once featured a young Annette Funicello and a young Justin Timberlake?
+#### What Disney TV show once featured a young Annette Funicello and a young Justin Timberlake?

 - [ ] Phineas and Ferb
 - [x] The Mickey Mouse Club